The-Grand-Combination/The-Grand-Combo/TGC/docs/1966_balance_audit.md

 - `baseline_raw` is always the technical starting point (value read from the unit file)
 - `baseline_raw` is input evidence and is **not** checked against `final_range`
 - all known-year deltas are applied cumulatively up to each milestone year (`year <= milestone`)
+- known-year deltas may come either from unit-specific effect blocks or from applicable global base-scope effect blocks (currently `army_base` for land units and `navy_base` for naval units)
 - unknown-year deltas stay out of milestone sums and are reported separately
+- source provenance is preserved in reporting so globally scoped effects can be distinguished from unit-specific effects
 - milestones remain configurable and reusable, but are no longer tied to a special 1936 logic branch
 - tiered coverage/watchlists are used to keep the final report practical without changing rule strictness
 - the audit expands toward full per-unit stat coverage for all relevant stats detected in unit files